-Security-as-a-Service (SECaaS) is a cloud-based method of outsourcing your cybersecurity.
-Clients subscribe to a service, which provides them with database security, Voice over Internet Protocol (VoIP) security, data protection, and general network security.
-All of these help an organization combat SECaaS threats, such as malware and botnets.
+Network Security-as-a-Service (SECaaS) is a cloud-based method of outsourcing your cybersecurity.
+Outsourced security can cover data protection, VoIP security, database security, and general network security.
+All of these can help an organization combat SECaaS threats, such as malware and botnets.

 SECaaS is an increasingly popular data security solution for corporations because it is easier to scale as the business grows.
 It also makes it possible to circumvent the expense of establishing an elaborate on-premises security architecture.

 Because you are subscribing to a cloud-based service, you can choose the subscription tier that fits your needs.
 In this way, you avoid overspending on security services that carry little or no benefit for your organization.

 With SECaaS, you get experienced, knowledgeable security experts, whereas if you use your in-house team, they may lack specific knowledge or be stretched so thin with other initiatives that they cannot focus on cybersecurity the way you need them to.

 With a subscription to a SECaaS provider, you do not have to worry about whether you have the most recent tools and updates because the provider constantly installs the most recent iterations of security software.
 In addition, if a new tool appears on the landscape, they are more likely to be aware of it than an internal cybersecurity team.

 With a SECaaS offering, you can scale up or down quickly, deploying security measures according to your needs at will.
 You simply tell the provider which security services you need, and they can roll them out.